Skip to main content

 Science

 Andrea joined St Mark’s in 2008.
-She is currently team teaching in Year 6, is the PYP Coordinator, as well as Head of Science.
+She is currently teaching in Year 7 and is the Head of Science.

 In 2015 Andrea spent six months working at GNS, alongside some of the country’s leading scientists in the Natural Hazards team.
 This incredible experience allowed Andrea to bridge the gap between what scientists actually do and what children learn in school.